lanhao34/LoHan/README.md

 pip install scikit-learn
 ```

-## Running Ratel
+## Running LoHan

-We provide a script to run Ratel.
+We provide a script to run LoHan.
 You can adjust the script to reproduce the results.

 ```shell
 bash run.sh